“Can you tell me how to make sub plans?”

 Write simple, engaging lesson plans

-You want to leave easy lessons that anyone can follow, but that is meaningful to students.
+You want to leave easy lessons that anyone can follow, but that are meaningful to students.
 Things like word searches, crossword puzzles, and movie notes, are fun and easy but rarely teach content.

 When possible I do like to have subs teach the lessons I would have taught, had I been there.
 If I know I have an absence coming up, I will adjust my schedule so that the lessons I have planned that day are easy for a sub.